-After having a dream "in which Shintani overcame several swordsmen with the use of a short staff" Sensei began to work on his own to develop the concept.
-The roots of these basics and other techniques taught by Sensei can be traced back to his extensive Wado Kai training under Master Otsuka.
-Sensei Shintani used the sabaki motion and explosiveness that he was renowned for to develop the same effects with Shindo.
-Sensei introduced "Shindo" to a few of his higher ranking black belts that were sworn to secrecy, once he was comfortable with the format, Sensei introduced Shindo to the rest of his black belts.
-After introducing Shindo to his students, Sensei Shintani requested Sensei Bruce Perkins put together a training and grading process based on the five katas being practiced at the time, SHINDO NIDAN, CIO BO TIE, SEI SHAN NO SHINDO, CHINTO NO SHINDO, and WANSHU NO SHINDO.
+After having a dream "in which Hanshi Shintani overcame several swordsmen with the use of a short staff" Hanshi Shintani began to work on his own to develop the concept.
+The roots of these basics and other techniques taught by Hanshi Shintani can be traced back to his extensive Wado Kai training under Master Otsuka.
+Hanshi Shintani used the sabaki motion and explosiveness that he was renowned for to develop the same effects with Shindo.
+Hanshi Shintani introduced "Shindo" to a few of his higher ranking black belts that were sworn to secrecy, once he was comfortable with the format, Hanshi Shintani introduced Shindo to the rest of his black belts.
+After introducing Shindo to his students, Hanshi Shintani requested Sensei Bruce Perkins put together a training and grading process based on the five katas being practiced at the time, SHINDO NIDAN, CIO BO TIE, SEI SHAN NO SHINDO, CHINTO NO SHINDO, and WANSHU NO SHINDO.

-Not being certain he understood the request, Sensei Perkins called Sensei Labbé (Secretary General at that time) and asked him to confirm the request with Sensei Shintani.
-Sensei Shintani confirmed "that was in fact what he wanted".
+Not being certain he understood the request, Sensei Perkins called Sensei Labbé (Secretary General at that time) and asked him to confirm the request with Hanshi Shintani.
+Hanshi Shintani confirmed "that was in fact what he wanted".
 Once notified of this confirmation, Sensei Perkins began to formulate the outline of a plan for the Shindo program.
-Sensei Perkins was in constant communication with Sensei Shintani about the direction Sensei wanted the program to proceed.
-A short time later Sensei Shintani passed away May 7, 2000.
-Unsure of how to proceed with the project, Sensei Perkins formed a committee of Sensei Shintani's high ranking black belts (the first Shindo Committee).
+Sensei Perkins was in constant communication with Hanshi Shintani about the direction Hanshi Shintani wanted the program to proceed.
+A short time later Hanshi Shintani passed away May 7, 2000.
+Unsure of how to proceed with the project, Sensei Perkins formed a committee of Hanshi Shintani's high ranking black belts (the first Shindo Committee).
 After several months which led into years, the program was finalized and approved at the Senate level.
-Once the program was approved, Sensei Perkins felt he had fulfilled his commitment to Sensei Shintani and stepped down as the chair of the Shindo Committee.
+Once the program was approved, Sensei Perkins felt he had fulfilled his commitment to Hanshi Shintani and stepped down as the chair of the Shindo Committee.

 "This is my life".